modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

  ![](blog-tree2.png)

  Again, there's far more customization and things you could add to your blog.
-This tutorial is meant as a starting point, but feel free to customize and add things to your liking - the great part about MODx is that you can very easily customize, tweak and scale any solution: including a blog!
+This tutorial is meant as a starting point, but feel free to customize and add things to your liking - the great part about MODX is that you can very easily customize, tweak and scale any solution: including a blog!

  Remember, this tutorial was based off of [splittingred.com](http://splittingred.com), if you'd like to see a full-scale demo of it in action.